Worlds Adrift: Development

 The game's complex persistent world is run by a cloud-based operating system called SpatialOS created by a UK-based company named Improbable.
 SpatialOS allows a simulated world, with a day and night cycle, to be inhabited by millions of complex entities in a real-time environment.
 The program's "worlds" can span massive regions of digital space (processing power per cubed kilometer ratio), contain millions of individually simulated entities with complex behavior, and run across thousands of servers in the cloud.

+Development ceased on July 26, 2019, due to being "no longer commercially viable" with a lack of interest from new players.

 Reception

 Worlds Adrift was once referred to as "The Minecraft for a new generation" by Angus Morrison of Edge magazine.
-Brandin Tyrrel at IGN also cited the game as "Worlds Adrift is one of the most ambitious physics game I've ever seen."
+Brandin Tyrrel at IGN also cited the game as "Worlds Adrift is one of the most ambitious physics games I've ever seen."

 The game was nominated for the "Creativity" and "Heritage" awards at The Independent Game Developers' Association Awards 2018.